jpetrocik/SmartX10/README.md

 For each device an entry into topics to added.
 The status entry is the queue to publish current status to.
-The current status is stored so it can be queries like modern IoT devices.
+The current status is stored so it can be queried like modern IoT devices.

 The bridge depends on the node-x10-comm module to send the commands to the serial port and the serialport module to interface with the